OV00VO/cherry/README.md

 - Quick project summary
   - General Information
-    - Facts about mold on Cherry Leaves
+    - Facts about mildew on Cherry Leaves
   - Project Dataset
-    - The available dataset contains x out of +x thousand images taken from cherry leaves that are infected or uninfected with mold.
+    - The available dataset contains x out of +x thousand images taken from cherry leaves that are infected or uninfected with mildew.
   - Link to additional information
   - Business requirements
-    - The client is interested in having a study to differentiate between a parasite-contained and uninfected leave visually.
+    - The client is interested in having a study to differentiate between a infected and uninfected leaf visually.
-    - The client is interested in whether a given cherry leave contains mold or not.
+    - The client is interested in whether a given cherry leaf contains mildew or not.

 ### Page 2: Cells Visualizer

 - It will answer business requirement 1
   - Checkbox 1 - Difference between average and variability image
-  - Checkbox 2 - Differences between average infected and average uninfected leave
+  - Checkbox 2 - Differences between average infected and average uninfected leaf
   - Checkbox 3 - Image Montage

 ### Page 3: Malaria Detector

-- Business requirement 2 information - "The client is interested in telling whether a given cherry leave contains mold or not."
+- Business requirement 2 information - "The client is interested in telling whether a given cherry leaf contains mildew or not."
-- Link to download a set of mold-contained and uninfected leave images for live prediction.
+- Link to download a set of mildew-contained and uninfected leafs images for live prediction.
 - User Interface with a file uploader widget.
-The user should upload multiple cherry leave images.
-It will display the image and a prediction statement, indicating if the leave is infected or not with mold and the probability associated with this statement.
+The user should upload multiple cherry leaf images.
+It will display the image and a prediction statement, indicating if the leaf is infected or not with mildew and the probability associated with this statement.
 - Table with the image name and prediction results.
 - Download button to download table.